shadowwrblx/dahood/README.md

 # dahood
-this is made mainly for compatibility with iku customizable to fit any alt control by changing commands.
+this is made mainly for iku
+customizable to fit any alt control by changing commands.

 # how to customize